DOOMNOVA/MultiNERD-English/README.md

 For this project only the english language examples from the dataset is used.

 ## Usage of Files
-The easiest way to use both the System A and System B files is run them directly on [Google Colab](https://colab.google/).
+The easiest way to use both files is run them directly on [Google Colab](https://colab.google/).

 For inference, both models are uploaded to Hugging Face - [System A](https://huggingface.co/doomnova/distilbert_system_A) , [System B](https://huggingface.co/doomnova/distilbert_system_B).
 For running the files on a local device with an environment: